 As our organization grows and we have more and more volunteer teams building costumes around the nation, we knew we needed a group of individuals who can help serve as mentors.
 In 2022, we launched our Experienced Build Team.
 The team is made up of seasoned wheelchair costume builders who really help elevate the costume designs to a new level.
 They also develop plans for some of our past costumes to allow new teams ways to start a project.

 Since connecting these creative individuals together, they have sparked imagination between each other, and collaboratively created new and exclusive parts that help build the costumes and even attach the costumes to the wheelchairs.
-As we complete testing of these new pieces, we will be sharing them on this website for people to use.
+As we continue testing new pieces, we will share them on Resources Page of this website for people to use.
 Let's meet the Experienced Build Team Members: |

-Pictured: Standing L to R: Catherine Farrimond, Jason Farrimond, Andy Powell, Bill Bernhagen, Lon Davis, Jake Sharp
+The "Original" team of Experienced Build Team Members, Pictured: Standing L to R: Catherine Farrimond, Jason Farrimond, Andy Powell, Bill Bernhagen, Lon Davis, Jake Sharp

 Kneeling L to R: Dave Wootan, Angela Saus, Reese Davis, Chris Rude |